The 20+ Sales Coaching Metrics You Should Measure for Effective Skill Coaching

 Metrics matter because they are the driving force behind delivering effective skill coaching.

-If you have a team of reps and want to start focusing on delivering skill coaching, without any data, you may just result to picking one skill to coach your team on each month.
+If you have a team of reps and want to focus on delivering skill coaching without any data, you may pick one skill to coach your team each month.

 For example, you choose discovery and focus on assessing and building this skill for each rep. If one member is already very strong in his or her discovery skills, this could be a waste of time for this person.
-While another member may have a larger gap in discovery skills and needs more than a month for developing this skill.
+At the same time, another member may have a larger gap in discovery skills and needs more than a month to develop this skill.

-Without metrics, you can’t deliver tailored skill coaching that focuses on the individual skill gaps of each of your team members.
+Without metrics, you can’t deliver tailored skill coaching that focuses on each team member’s individual skill gaps.

 20+ coaching metrics for effective skill coaching